ambergfisher/plan-random-trip/README.md

 # Notes
 1. In the current iteration, there's a function called getRandomDumb() that implements the method that inspired this project.
 It is almost certainly the worst possible way that you could get a result but I thought it was pretty funny and took minimal time to implement.
 View the video demonstrating what the algorithm is at https://vm.tiktok.com/ZMeL7Cdox

+# Data Source
+All city data comes from https://simplemaps.com/data/us-cities .
+Thank you to them for providing the Free US Cities Database to all!